Biodynamic Massage - A gut instinct?

 There are so many related to the digestive system aren’t there?
 Although I’m sure I’ve missed many out.
 Unease, distrust is often felt in the gut - we feel it here first rather than are consciously aware of it.
 In fact, our stomach often tells us how we feel but we may override this through the brain or conditioning.

 We may even find it hard to know what to digest, what to keep hold of and what to let go of.
-Stress and anxiety can show up in our digestive system in so many ways - stomach ache, constipation, diarrheua, a buttterfly fluttering sensation in the tummy.
+Stress and anxiety can show up in our digestive system in so many ways - stomach ache, constipation, diarrhoea, a buttterfly fluttering sensation in the tummy.
+Sometimes we may experience digestive discomfort and find it really hard to work out why - we don’t seem to have eaten anything unusual.
+Perhaps you notice this discomfort happening before certain events or meetings.

-Sometimes it’s interesting to become curious about our body and what it’s telling us.
+My invitation is simply to be curious about your body.
 It holds so much wisdom.
 Other times you may find yourself overanalysing or overthinking everything - almost hyperfixating on every feeling.
-It’s goot perhaps to be curious but always holding all of this lightly.
+It’s good perhaps to be curious but always holding all of this lightly.
 There is so much mystery in the body and it’s good to remember we are part of a wider whole too.
-In many ways we are our bodies and also so much more than them.